Kenya Moore Shares If She’ll Get Back Together With Estranged Husband Marc Daly

 Kenya Moore recently gave another update on where she stands with her husband, Marc Daly.

 Moore’s marriage to Daly was a large part of her storyline during Season 12 of The Real Housewives of Atlanta.
 The former beauty queen opened up about the couple’s marriage woes, which stemmed from him being in New York to work on his restaurant.
-His traveling became stressful for Moore, who said she was primarily taking care of their one-year-old daughter, Brooklyn Daly.
-Additionally, the couple’s fights were ultimately caused them to announce their separation back in September 2019.
+His traveling became stressful for Moore, who said she was primarily taking care of their 1-year-old daughter, Brooklyn Daly.
+Additionally, the couple’s fights ultimately caused them to announce their separation in September 2019.

 According to Hollywood Life, Moore and Daly are doing better than they were during filming RHOA.
 She told the outlet that she and Daly have decided to be the best parents they can be for Brooklyn, whether they’re together or apart.
 Moore said she makes sure to talk to her husband as often as possible, especially during these unprecedented times.
 Due to the coronavirus pandemic, the couple has been living separately full-time, with Moore quarantined in Atlanta and Daly in New York.